zongyan/Packet-Coupled-Oscillators/readme.md

-Note that the source code will be uploaded by the end of December 2021
+Note that the source code will be uploaded soon

 ## Packet-Coupled Oscillators (PkCOs) for Wireless Sensor Networks
 In academic work, please cite the following papers